Teleconnections: Changes in Weather Linked Together

 The North Atlantic Oscillation

-A teleconnection pattern with roots in the Atlantic causes odd weather throughout the Northern Hemisphere.
-This pattern is governed by the intensity of a low pressure system over Iceland and a high pressure system in the subtropical Atlantic called the North Atlantic Oscillation (NAO).
-During the Northern Hemisphere winter of 1995-96 this pattern caused cold and snowy weather in eastern North America, bitter cold in Northern Europe, and wet weather in southern Europe and northern Africa.
+A teleconnection pattern with roots in the Atlantic causes unusual weather in the Northern Hemisphere.
+The cause is the North Atlantic Oscillation (NAO) - changes in the intensity of a low pressure system over Iceland and a high pressure system in the subtropical Atlantic.
+During the winter of 1995-96 the changes in pressure caused cold and snowy weather in eastern North America, bitter cold in Northern Europe, and wet weather in southern Europe and northern Africa.